The ASCE Bylaws

 The following provisions shall be applicable to the meetings of, and decisions by, the Board of Directors:

 (b) Notice of Regular Meetings.
-Written notice stating the place, day and hour of the meeting shall be sent to the Directors at least ten days before the scheduled time.
+Electronic notice stating the place, day and hour of the meeting shall be sent to the Directors.

 (c) Notice of Special Meetings.
-The purpose or purposes for which the meeting is called, shall be given by personal delivery, fax, telegram, cablegram, or similar means of telecommunications to all directors, not less than ten days before the time for the holding of the meeting or by mail sent to each directors.
+The purpose or purposes for which the meeting is called, shall be given electronically to all directors, not less than seven days before the time for the holding of the meeting or by mail sent to each directors.
 Notice of an adjourned duly organized meeting shall not be required.

 (d) Participation.
-Any or all directors may participate in a meeting of the Board of Directors or a committee of the Board, if appointed, by telephone or other means of communication by which all persons participating in the meeting are able to hear one another, and such participation shall constitute presence in person at the meeting.
+Any or all directors may participate in a meeting of the Board of Directors or a committee of the Board, if appointed, electronically or by other means of communication by which all persons participating in the meeting are able to hear one another, and such participation shall constitute presence in person at the meeting.

 (e) Quorum and Majority.
 At any of its meetings, a majority of the directors shall constitute a quorum and any motion made, seconded and adopted by the majority vote of the directors present then, shall be the act of the Board.